-Place the hook inside the garment on the opening, tip of the hook flush with the opening edges
+Place the hook inside the garment on the opening, the tip of the hook flush with the opening edges.

 Sew in place with small blanket stitches ( for a couture look) or small whip stitches.

-Keep the eye on the inside of the garment on the other side of the opening.1/8 inch from the edge is good measure. – you can attach the eye to the hook to be accurate.
+Keep the eye on the inside of the garment on the other side of the opening.
+1/8 inch from the edge is a good measure – you can attach the eye to the hook to be accurate.

 Ensure that the opening edges are exactly in the middle.
 Mark the place with a pen or a pin.

 Now sew the loops of the eye with whip stitches or blanket stitches.

 Ensure that the hook is straight and not tilted to any side.

 Method 2.
 Hook and metal bar

 A hook and bar are used when there is an overlap in the plackets/edges of the opening.
 An example is the waistband of a pant which uses the bar and hook.

 How to sew the metal bar for Hook closures